IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 to the bidder.

-We only allow bids that are larger than the previous one (which is why :hsobj:`Plutus.Contract.Test.ContractModel.nextState` doesn't need to check this):
+We only allow bids that are larger than the previous one (which is why :hsobj:`Plutus.Contract.Test.ContractModel.Interface.nextState` doesn't need to check this):

  .. literalinclude:: Auction.hs
    :start-after: START precondition